ASeriousMister/SeedCheck.py/README.md

 # SeedCheck.py
 SeedCheck.py is a Python tool that tries  to determinate the derivation path a mnemonic seed was used with.
+It is part of the bigger project Anu₿itux: more info at https://t.me/anubitux.

 ## Overview
 It allows the user to insert a mnemonic seed with an eventual passphrase and generates addresses with many derivation algorithms.